WITH PECS LIKE THAT, TONY MANDARICH ALSO HAD A TOP 10 BUST

 When determining potential Top 10 Busts, I developed the following criteria as a way to eliminate less deserving candidates.

-- The player’s unproductive career cannot be the result of an injury (aka the Steve Emtman Exemption).
+- The player’s unproductive career cannot be the result of an injury (a.k.a.
+The Steve Emtman Exemption).

-TONY MANDARICH – FIRST TAKE
+TONY MANDARICH – SUFFICIENTLY PRODUCTIVE?

-With the highest rating ever given to a prospect, Mandarich was drafted by the Green Bay Packers with the 2nd overall pick in the 1989 Draft.
-After three lackluster NFL seasons, however, he was denounced by Sports Illustrated as “The NFL’s Incredible Bust.”
-By now, everyone knows that his physical attributes and college success were provided by syringes full of steroids.
-He clearly wasn’t the same dominant player off the juice.
-Despite SI’s condemnation, Mandarich cleaned himself up and enjoyed a second career with the Indianapolis Colts after a four-year absence from the league.
+With the highest rating ever given to a prospect, Mandarich went to the Green Bay Packers with the 2nd overall pick.
+After three lackluster NFL seasons, however Sports Illustrated denounced him as “The NFL’s Incredible Bust.”
+By now, everyone knows that his physical attributes and college success resulted from syringes full of steroids.
+Clearly, he couldn’t dominate without the juice.

 TONY MANDARICH – TAKE TWO

-Mandarich certainly didn’t live up to the positive hype that existed before the 1989 Draft, he also didn’t live down to the negative hype that existed after he was cut before the 1992 season.
+Mandarich certainly didn’t live up to the positive hype that existed before the 1989 Draft.
+However, he also didn’t live down to the negative hype that existed after being cut before the 1992 season.
 Based on his resilience and second career with the Colts, he inspired the Tony Mandarich Exemption.
 Specifically, the exemption applies to all players who just weren’t bad enough to be considered a Top 10 Bust.